solidjs-community/solid-primitives/primitives/createTimer/README.md

-# solid-create-timer
+# @solid-primitives/timer

-A timer wrapper to handle setTimeouot and setInterval.
+A timer wrapper to handle setTimeout and setInterval.

+`createTimer` - A single timer that can handle timeouts and intervals.

 ## How to use it